spgitmonish/SemanticSegmentation/README.md

 FCNs are designed to work on input images of any size and produces an output of the same spatial dimensions.
 In this project I attempted on 3 different datasets.

-1. Kitti Road dataset
+1. Kitti Road dataset(Main)
-2. Kitti Semantic dataset
+2. Kitti Semantic dataset(Experiment)
-3. City Scapes dataset
+3. City Scapes dataset(Experiment)

 ### Architecture Overview
 Typically recognition networks(CNNs) take a fixed sized input and produces non-spatial outputs.
 Networks like LeNet, AlexNet and VGG are examples of highly accurate networks.
 The fully connected layers in CNNs can be viewed as convolutions with kernels that cover entire input regions.
 Doing so casts them into FCNs which take inputs of any size and outputs classification maps.